Security-Onion-Solutions/securityonion-docs/email.rst

 Lack of network traffic
 -----------------------

 If you configured Wazuh or Bro as shown above, they should automatically email you if your network sensors stop seeing traffic.
-Another option can be found on the `SensorStopsSeeingTraffic <SensorStopsSeeingTraffic>`__ page.
+Another option can be found in the `SensorStopsSeeingTraffic <SensorStopsSeeingTraffic>`__ section.